 The video marketing business is heating up, and so is the competition between online video creators, but who is the king of the online video makers?
 I own and use two of the most popular online video editors: Vidnami and InVideo, but which one is the best for internet marketing?

 I’ve paid for both tools and used them to create a fair number of videos.
-I’ve used Vidnami for a few years, back when it was called Content Samurai before it was rebranded to Vidnami.
+I’ve used Vidnami for a few years, back when it was called Content Samurai.
 You can read my full Vidnami review should you want a little more detail.
 I’ve used InVideo for about 2-3 months now.

 In this article, we’ll compare both video tools to determine which one is the best, and most importantly, which one is the best for you!
 Let’s dive in.